hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

        GOOGLE_CREDENTIALS: /vault/userconfig/myproject/myproject-creds.json
     ```

+  * `extraSecretEnvironmentVars` (`string: null`) - The extra environment variables populated from a secret to be applied to the Vault server.
+This should be a multi-line key/value string.

+      - `envName` (`string: required`) -
+      Name of the environment variable to be populated in the Vault container.

+      - `secretName` (`string: required`) -
+      Name of Kubernetes secret used to populate the environment variable defined by `envName`.

+      - `secretKey` (`string: required`) -
+      Name of the key where the requested secret value is located in the Kubernetes secret.

+    ```yaml
+    # Extra Environment Variables populated from a secret.
+     extraSecretEnvironmentVars:
+      - envName: AWS_SECRET_ACCESS_KEY
+        secretName: vault
+        secretKey: AWS_SECRET_ACCESS_KEY
+    ```

   * `extraVolumes` (`array: []`) - A list of extra volumes to mount to Vault servers.
 This is useful for bringing in extra data that can be referenced by other configurations at a well known path, such as TLS certificates.
 The value of this should be a list of objects.
 Each object supports the following keys:

       - `type` (`string: required`) -